onepub-dev/nginx-le/cli/README.md

 Nginx-LE provides a docker container and tools to create an Nginx web server with Lets Encrypt built in.

+LetsEncrypt uses the cli tool Certbot to acquire certificates.
+Nginx-LE automates the configuration and running of Certbot and Nginx.
+This documenation tends to use the terms LetsEncrypt and Certbot somewhat interchangably.

 Nginx-LE supports both public facing web servers and private (internal) web servers such as those used by individual developers.

 The key advantages of Nginx-LE are: